Beauty and the Beast (1991 film): Plot

 In the village, Maurice fails to convince the townsfolk of the Beast.
 Hearing Maurice's statements, Gaston bribes Monsieur D'Arque, the warden of the local insane asylum, to have Maurice declared insane and locked up, which Gaston will use to blackmail Belle into marrying him in exchange for Maurice's release.
 Before they can act, Maurice leaves to attempt a rescue alone.
-Belle discovers Maurice's predicament via a magic mirror.
+At the castle, Belle and the Beast have a romantic dance, which almost seals their love.
+After that, Belle discovers Maurice's predicament via a magic mirror.
 Out of his love for her, the Beast releases Belle to rescue him.
-Returning to town, Belle reveals the Beast via the mirror, shocking the townsfolk and proving her father's sanity.
+After returning to town, a mob led by Gaston and D'Arque arrive to arrest Maurice.
+Belle reveals the Beast via the mirror, shocking the townsfolk and proving her father's sanity.
 Realizing she has fallen for the Beast, Gaston jealously has her thrown into the cellar with Maurice and rallies the villagers to kill the Beast.
 Chip, who stowed away when Belle left, frees the two with Maurice's machine.

 As the castle's servants defeat the villagers, Gaston attacks the depressed Beast, who regains his spirit upon seeing Belle return and spares Gaston's life, but Gaston fatally stabs him before losing his footing and falling to his demise.
-(Note: Speaking together, with some crosstalk, Gary Trousdale, Kirk Wise, Don Hahn, and Alan Menken confirmed on the audio commentary that Gaston died after he fell off the rooftops.
+(Note: Gary Trousdale, Kirk Wise, and Don Hahn confirmed on the audio commentary that Gaston died after he fell off the rooftops.
 Additionally, a frame where Gaston falls reveals skulls in his irises.)
-Belle tearfully professes her love to a dying Beast as the last petal falls, which undoes the curse, reviving the Beast, restoring him and his servants to their human forms, and restoring the castle to its true appearance.
+Belle tearfully professes her love to a dying Beast mere seconds before the last petal falls, which undoes the curse, reviving the Beast and restoring him and his servants to their human forms, and the castle is restored to its true appearance.
 The prince and Belle later host a ball for the kingdom.